-Ground Support Running Gear is the mechanical equipment that moves and directs an otherwise immobile object safely and efficiently.
-Aerol’s years of experience in the material handling field enabled us to develop military running gear components for trailers and other mobile ground equipment.
+Ground Support Running Gear is the mechanical equipment that moves and directs an otherwise immobile object safely and efficiently—Aerol’s years of experience in the material handling field enabled us to develop military running gear components for trailers and other mobile ground equipment.

-The basic unit is used for both front and rear installations and can be made rigid or steerable by the addition of a lock pin or a steering arm.
-This flexible design permits front and rear steering for maneuvering in restricted areas, or conventional front end steering when the equipment is towed.
+The basic unit is used for front and rear installations and can be made rigid or steerable by adding a lock pin or a steering arm.
+This flexible design permits front and rear steering for maneuvering in restricted areas or conventional front-end steering when the equipment is towed.

 AEROL uses the duo-servo type brake exclusively for service brake installations.
 In the duo-servo brake, the two shoes are connected at their bottom ends by a floating link and impinge on an anchor at their top ends.
-A double-acting cylinder is located adjacent to the anchor so that when hydraulic pressure is applied, one shoe will be actuated by the piston and the other will bear against the anchor, depending on the direction of rotation of the drum.
+A double-acting cylinder is located adjacent to the anchor so that when hydraulic pressure is applied, one shoe will be actuated by the piston, and the other will bear against the anchor, depending on the direction of rotation of the drum.
 The floating link transmits the piston force and the friction force developed by the primary shoe to the secondary shoe providing a highly efficient braking action.

-The AERO Mechanical Parking Brake complies with the requirements of specification MIL-B-22182, including all mounting dimensions of the backing plate and drum, and the choice of either a ratchet pedal for foot operation or a lever for rod or cable actuation.
+The AERO Mechanical Parking Brake complies with the requirements of specification MIL-B-22182, including all mounting dimensions of the backing plate and drum and the choice of either a ratchet pedal for foot operation or a lever for rod or cable actuation.

 This surge system is designed to accommodate sudden shock loads on the lunette eye without actuating the brakes so that they are not spasmodically applied while the equipment is towed over rough terrain.